FNNN98/Drone-data-acquisition-subsystem/README.md

   1.5 mgauss/LSB sensitivity)

-Accelerometer RawData from the LSM6DSL and the LSM303AGR is averaged and saved on a data struct.
+Accelerometer RawData from the LSM6DSL and the LSM303AGR is then averaged and saved on a data struct.
+Gyroscope data is then converted into angular speed vector rad⋅s−1

 ## Scheduling